Skip to content

 • What key themes are associated with each competitor?

-• Where they’re performing and where they’re falling flat?
+• Where are they falling flat?

-• How is the industry performing?
+• How is the industry landscape performing as a whole?

-• Where do the opportunities and threats lie?
+• Where do the opportunities lie?

 Once you have the answers to the above questions, your competitive positioning will become clearer.
-We don’t want to sound like a broken record and repeat past competitive analysis tips we’ve already shared, so instead, you find useful resources on this topic below:

 Plot a market map

-Next, using the insights gathered from your competitive analysis, create a perceptual map that shows your competitive positioning.
-A perceptual map, sometimes referred to as a position map or market map, is a visual representation of how competitors are positioned in relation to your organisation.
-Through market mapping, you can better understand the thoughts and behaviours of consumers, spot industry trends and see gaps in your category, helping you create a unique and differentiated identity.
+Next, using the insights gathered from your competitive analysis, create a map of the market that shows your competitive positioning.
+A perceptual map, sometimes referred to as a position map or market map, is a visual representation of how competitors are positioned in relation to your organization

-• Quality vs Price
+• Quality vs. price

-• Functionality vs Price
+• Functionality vs. price

-• Price vs Performance
+• Performance vs. price

-• Price vs Safety & Reliability
+• Safety & reliability vs. price

 Example of perception map